“Top 10” Most Frequently Asked Tax Questions

 Q7.
 Is gain on sale of the home taxable to the transferee?

 A. Usually, no. Section 121 provides that taxpayers of any age can exclude up to $250,000 of gain ($500,000 if married and filing a joint return) on the sale of a home if the taxpayer has owned and used the home as his or her principal residence for at least two of the five years prior to sale.
 Generally, this exclusion, (which is permanent, unlike the old rollover rule which merely deferred taxation but was repealed in 1997 when the new section 121 homesale capital gain exclusion was enacted), can be used on one sale every two years.
 For transferees who fail to meet one of the "two-year" rules above, the law provides relief under some circumstances.
 If failure to meet one of the two-year rules is "by reason of a change in place of employment, health, or, to the extent provided in regulations, unforeseen circumstances" the taxpayer is given a partial exclusion based upon the ratio that the period of actual ownership and use as a personal residence bears to two years.
 For example, if a married transferee moved again in 18 months, the maximum gain exclusion would be 18/24 x $500,000 = $375,000.
 Any gain in excess of the allowable exclusion amount is taxed as capital gain.
-The tax rate for long-term capital gain is currently 15% for most taxpayers, and 5% for individuals in the 10% or 15% tax brackets.
+The tax rate for long-term capital gain is currently 20% for high-end taxpayers subject to the 39.6% income tax rate, 15% for taxpayers in the 25%, 28%, and 33% income tax brackets, and 0% for individuals in the 10% or 15% tax brackets.
 For more on this topic, see the various headings under “Homesale-Capital Gains Exclusion” in the Tax Index in the Worldwide ERC® Tax & Legal MasterSource.

 Q8.
 Can companies make no-interest relocation loans to employees?